-a.
-Applications
+1. Applications

-- 1. Applications for private hunter licenses stamped with the ranch name and season dates shall be available to the landowner for distribution. - 2.
+- a.
+Applications for private hunter licenses stamped with the ranch name and season dates shall be available to the landowner for distribution. - b.
 Public hunter licenses shall be available through application and selection from the Division during the annual limited license drawing process, except as provided in this regulation.